bitfist/jcef-gradle-plugin/README.md

 The plugin automatically:

-1. Applies `java` and `org.springframework.boot` plugins
+1. Applies and configures `java` and `org.springframework.boot` plugins
 2. Imports Spring Boot BOM for dependency management
 3. Adds dependencies:
 	- `io.github.bitfist:jcef-spring-boot-starter:<jcefVersion>`
 	- Annotation processors for JCEF and Spring Boot
-4. Configures Java compilation with `-Ajcef.output.path` pointing to your configured `typescriptOutputPath`
+4. Configures Java compilation with:
+	- `-Ajcef.output.path` pointing to your configured `typescriptOutputPath`
+	- `-Ajcef.output.service.type` indicating processing of method calls through `WEB` or `QUERY`
+	- `-Ajcef.output.web.host` indicating the host to call in the case of `jcef.output.service.type` being `WEB`
+	- `-Ajcef.output.web.port` indicating the port to call in the case of `jcef.output.service.type` being `WEB`

 ---